RayHightower/rayhightower.github.octo-broken/source/_posts/2014-07-07-parallella-quick-start-guide-with-gotchas.markdown

 ---
 {% imgcap center /images/parallella_screenshot.png Parallella screenshot, 1080p. %}

 Today’s fastest laptops have four processors working together to power through applications.
 Parallella has _eighteen_ processors (2 ARM plus 16 FPGA).
 Parallella is a single-board parallel computer roughly the size of a deck of cards, like a [Raspberry Pi](/blog/2012/12/03/ruby-on-raspberry-pi/) or [Beaglebone Black](/blog/2014/01/02/beaglebone-black-ubuntu-part-1/).
-Parallella devices are in demand and supplies are short.
+Parallella devices are in demand.
 WisdomGroup waited over a year for our unit.
-As of this writing the devices are sold out again!
+And as of this writing the devices are sold out again!

 Everything in this post is based on the [official quick start guide created by Parallella](http://www.parallella.org/quick-start/).
 I ran into some _gotchas_ during my first Parallella experience.
 The snags (and solutions) are documented here.
 <!--more-->